How Glycol Is Used in Closed Loops

 How to Test for Glycol to Ensure Adequate Freeze Protection

 The time between replacing the glycol in a closed loop system relies on several variables.
 For instance, heated systems that frequently exceed 250 degrees Fahrenheit may experience a more regular breakdown of the glycol, requiring more frequent changes.
 The same increase in replacement frequency happens in systems that have contamination.
-For uncontaminated systems that are truly closed loop in design and do not require makeup water, the glycol will last for years.

 The best way to determine when to replace glycol comes from regularly testing the pH, ammonia, copper and iron levels in the liquid.
 As glycol breaks down, it turns into glycolic acid, lowering pH and potentially leaching metals or ammonia into the solution.

-Types of Glycol Used for Closed Loop Systems
+Types of Glycol Used for Closed Loops

-Common types of glycol used in closed loop systems include propylene glycol and ethylene glycol.
-These chemicals also have variations in them based on the presence of inhibitors or other additives.
-At Chardon Labs, we commonly use the following:
+Common types of glycol used in closed loop systems include propylene and ethylene glycol.
+Ethylene glycol is ideal for low-temperature areas and applications requiring high thermal performance.
+In contrast, propylene suits low thermal performance operations.
+These chemicals also have variations based on the presence of inhibitors or other additives.

 • Dowtherm SR-1: Fluorescent pink ethylene glycol